a-n-rose/a-n-rose.github.io/_posts/2019-02-17-comparing-features-and-models-deep-learning-and-speech.md

 #### The Delta (i.e. 1st and 2nd derivatives) features only applied to features NOT mixed with noise: the addition of noise has not revealed a more robust model, except perhaps for the MFCC features.

 ![Imgur](https://i.imgur.com/zyQu98m.png?1)

+As the table and graphs above show, not all of the models were worth using.
+Therefore, instead of wasting my time trying out all of the trained models on new speech, I chose only those above 65% accuracy on the test dataset: the CNN+LSTM trained on STFT without noise, with noise, and the FBANK without noise and with delta features.
+I chose several words to test the models with: some words all models got correct, some all models got wrong.
+It is interesting to see how these models categorized the speech, especially incorrectly: which sounds cued the model to categorize the speech the way it did?

 ## Figure 2: Model classification of new speech, without and with noise reduction